 By filling all those details in the fields, you will get the result immediately.

-You may want to know that how the prorated rent is calculated, here is the very simple formula:
+You may want to know that how the prorated rent is calculated, the formula showing below is used to calculate prorated rent:

 Example Calculation: